liferay/liferay-docs/devGuide/en/chapters/13-plugin-security.markdown

 ## Environment Variable Security

-Specify regular expression patterns used to match any environment variables for the plugin to access.
+Specify regular expression patterns used to match environment variables that the plugin is permitted to access.

 *Example:*